 To confirm there is a heat warning/alert in effect for Halton Region — especially if you are viewing this page on a weekend or statutory holiday — please visit the Government of Canada's Weather Office website.

 To help residents combat the heat, the town will open some facilities during regional heat warning/alerts (when there's a heat warning of temperatures above 31 degrees Celsius).
 This facility will offer an air-conditioned space for people to rest and grab a cool drink of water.
+Facilities will be available during our hours of operation only.

 During heat alerts and warm weather, the following is recommended: